Everybody should have their learning strategy.

 Google it!
 Google it!
 Google it!

-It does not work mainly because the brain does not retain what you read quickly in an article.
+It is not effective because the brain does not retain what you read quickly in an article.
 It is not so easy.

 To break this behaviour you have to:

-- memorise the most common scenarios and used options
+Memorise the most common scenarios and used options

 I also follow online courses.
 Reading is great, but it is more effective to involve your brain with audio and video.

-Anki is a spaced repetition flashcard program, in a few words it shows you a flashcard just before you are about to forget it.
+Anki is a spaced repetition flashcard program, in a few words, it shows you a flashcard just before you are about to forget it.

-There is lot's more to say about how to learn new things, this is just the way I currently do.
+There is a lot's more to say about how to learn new things, this is just the way I currently do.
 I hope that can help you.